What is professional liability insurance?

 How much does professional liability insurance cost?

-The cost of professional liability coverage will vary based on a number of factors—mainly what you do and where you work.
+The cost of professional liability (or E&O coverage) will vary based on a few factors—mainly what you do and where you work.
 Your industry determines how much you’re exposed to risk, as some jobs come with a higher likelihood of professional liability, and if you live in a metropolitan area, you’ll likely pay a little more to get insured.

 - What do you do for a living?
 App Developer